Bret Weinstein

 Bret Samuel Weinstein (/ˈwaɪnstaɪn/; born February 21, 1969) is an American podcaster, author, and former professor of evolutionary biology.
 He served on the faculty of Evergreen State College from 2002 until 2017, when he resigned in the aftermath of a series of campus protests about racial equity at Evergreen, which brought Weinstein to national attention.
 Like his brother Eric Weinstein, he was named as a member of the intellectual dark web in a 2018 New York Times essay by columnist Bari Weiss.
 Weinstein has been a prominent purveyor of false statements about COVID-19 treatments and vaccines and misinformation about HIV/AIDS.

-Education
+Early life and education

-Weinstein, a native of Southern California, began his undergraduate studies at the University of Pennsylvania.
-As a freshman, he wrote a letter to the school newspaper that condemned sexual harassment of strippers at a Zeta Beta Tau fraternity party.
+Weinstein was born on February 21, 1969, in Los Angeles, California.
+He began his undergraduate studies at the University of Pennsylvania.
+As a freshman, Weinstein wrote a letter to the school newspaper that condemned sexual harassment of strippers at a Zeta Beta Tau fraternity party.
 After experiencing harassment for the letter, he transferred to the University of California, Santa Cruz, where he met his wife, Heather Heying, and completed an undergraduate degree in biology in 1993.
 Weinstein went on to earn a PhD in evolutionary biology from the University of Michigan in 2009.